bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/general-advice.md

 [Product](./product.md) is the center of round 3+.

 Product's rating is limited to product's effective rating by quality of input materials.
 You must make sure that support divisions produce enough high-quality materials for product division.
 For material divisions, increasing RP is the best way to improve the quality in early rounds.
-However, in round 3+, the most important factor is EngineerProduction, so you must prioritize the "Engineer" job over other jobs.
-It's especially true for Agriculture due to its mediocre ScienceFactor.
+However, in round 3+, the most important factor is `EngineerProduction`, so you must prioritize the "Engineer" job over other jobs.
+It's especially true for Agriculture due to its mediocre `ScienceFactor`.
 Check this [section](./quality.md) for details.
 On the other hand, it's fine to invest minimally in support divisions, as long as they produce enough high-quality materials.

 RP is important for product's rating.
 Do not deplete RP pool, especially right before completing new product.